Repairs to groundwater bores and spears

 Bores within the Great Artesian Basin water plan area

-Refer to the Code for self-assessable development of replacement bores for subartesian bores connected to an artesian aquifer and managed under the GABORA water plan.
+Refer to the Accepted development requirements for subartesian bores or replacement bores (PDF, 924KB) for subartesian bores connected to an artesian aquifer and managed under the GABORA water plan.

-All artesian bores in the Great Artesian Basin are considered 'assessable development'.
-They will require a development permit before work can start.
+All artesian bores in the Great Artesian Basin are considered an assessable development and require a development permit before work can start.

 Contact your local business centre for more information.